 ENTRANCE FEE & OPENING HOURS:

-Opening hours are Monday to Sunday from 5:30 am – 11:30 pm.
+Opening hours are Monday to Sunday from 5:30 am – 11:30 pm, and that is so convenient if you plan a day trip to Kyoto from Osaka.

 Continue the adventure on your one day Kyoto itinerary by journeying through the world-famous Tori gates of Fushimi Inari.

-This must-see shrine consists of a pathway lined with over 4000 Tori gates that extends 4km up to the very top of Mount Inari.
-It takes two to three hours to walk to the very top and back down again, however, you can turn back at any time you want!
+It takes around two hours to walk to the very top and back down again, however, you can turn back at any time you want!

 Along the pathway, you will also see many stone foxes, symbolizing the messenger of Inari – the god of rice… and business!